Who is the remnant Church?

 The early Church understood that the wicked would perish, and so shall the remnant Church also be given this understanding.
 This is a very difficult subject so for more detailed information on this very hot topic, select the truth about Hades and hell fire.

 3. As already discussed the Bible makes it crystal clear that the remnant people will be following all of the Ten Commandments, which includes keeping the Biblical seventh day Sabbath Holy as all of God’s people in the Old Testament, and Jesus and all of His disciples did.
 See the Sabbath day or God's Sabbath Truth for detailed information.
-See also how the Sabbath was changed to Sunday through paganism and the Papal Church.
+The following is also excellent reading on how the Sabbath was changed to Sunday through paganism and the Papal Church.

 4. The Bible writer Luke makes it clear to us that He knew the Biblical timeline which went back to Adam and Eve in the Garden of Eden.
 When quoting the genealogy of Jesus, Luke cited the names of all of the forefathers of Jesus, going all the way back to Adam.
 Luke 3:23-38